thundercandle/gematrix3.0/README.md

 Finally, with your MongoDB server running, run `npm start`.
 You can access the interactive graphql at localhost:2368/graphiql.

-# Developmet Style
+# Development Style

 This app will utilize component driven development, focusing on the creation of core components that can be shared across the full react ecosystem of web, mobile and desktop and act as atomic elements of the design of the various areas.

 To accomplish this approach, we will design components utilizing react-sketch app for integration into Sketch, rendering each component utilizing the program, and access live data to do so.

-React Storybook will be used to develope the functionality of each component, focusing on state changes and user interactions.
+React Storybook will be used to develop the functionality of each component, focusing on state changes and user interactions.

 Jest will be utilized as a testing framework with components to ensure proper state change of components.